sharif1093/py_floor_plan_segmenter/README.md

 ## Citation

-Please use the following BiBTeX entry for citing this work:
+Please use the following BibTeX entry for citing this work:

 ```bibtex
 ...